-Grand Chenier is a blue-collar town, with 60.26% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Grand Chenier is generally considered to be a blue-collar town.
+60.26% of the Grand Chenier workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Grand Chenier is a town of professionals, production and manufacturing workers, and construction workers and builders.
 There are especially a lot of people living in Grand Chenier who work in healthcare (25.83%), farm management occupations (6.62%), and art, media, and design (3.31%).

 Another notable thing is that Grand Chenier is an extremely popular destination for tourists and seasonal residents.
 So much of the population is seasonal such that the town’s population swells significantly during the vacation season, and drops again when the season ends.
 Because of this, much of the local economy is centered around tourism; some businesses may be operated only during the high season.
 During the low season, year-round residents will notice that the city is a substantially quieter place to live.